milanglacier/yarepl.nvim/README.md

 Yet Another REPL is a flexible REPL (Read-Eval-Print Loop) management tool that supports multiple paradigms for interacting with REPLs.
-It offers project-level configurations, works with tmux, integrates with Telescope, and provides a native dot repeat feature, without requiring vim-repeat.
+It offers project-level configurations, works with tmux, integrates with `Telescope`, `fzf-lua`, and `aider.chat`, and provides a native dot repeat feature, without requiring vim-repeat.

 # Showcase